 Onion white rot symptoms

 Onion white rot first appears as a cottony growth around the base and sides of onion or garlic.
-This is the fungal mycelium (vegetative growth).
-This mycelium then becomes more compacted and sclerotia become visible as poppy seed sized black spots.
+These fungal mycelia are vegetative growths that become compacted.
+These poppy seed-sized black spots are visible to the naked eye.
 Other signs of infection are yellowing lower leaves, wilting, and leaf dieback.
-Older leaves will begin to rot at the base and roots will decay, making it easy to pull infected plants from the soil.
+Older leaves will begin to rot at the base, and roots will decay, making it easy to pull infected plants from the soil.
 Host plants die soon after infection.
-Onion white rot tends to travel sideways, from plant to plant, using intertwined roots as a pathway.
-Onion white rot thrives in cool, moist soil.
+Onion white rot travels sideways, from plant to plant, using intertwined roots as a pathway.
+This problem thrives in cool, damp soil.

-Due to the direct link between onion and garlic chemical fumes (exudates) and fungal germination, research is being conducted to see if applying Allium plant hormones to infected soil without a host crop might trick the sclerotia into germinating at a time when there is no food for them.
-Since this is not currently an option for the home gardener, prevention is the best course of action.
+Due to the direct link between onion and garlic chemical exudates and fungal germination, research is underway to see if applying Allium plant hormones to infected soil without a host crop might trick the sclerotia into germinating when there is no food for them.
+Since this is not an option for the home gardener, prevention is the best bet.

-To avoid infesting your soil with white onion rot, be sure to plant only certified pathogen-free onion sets and garlic cloves.
-Since onions and garlic purchased from grocery stores are not guaranteed pathogen-free, it is best to keep them out of the garden and the compost pile.
+Plant only certified pathogen-free onion sets and garlic cloves to avoid infecting your soil with white onion rot.
+Since onions and garlic purchased from grocery stores are not guaranteed pathogen-free, keep them out of the garden and the compost pile.

 You can grow a surprising amount of food in your own yard.
 Ask me how!